jftuga/git-file-history/README.md

 - `main.py` -> `main-20250715.091503.py`
 - `config.json` -> `config-20250708.165432.json`

 The timestamp represents the commit date/time in the commit's original timezone.

+## Disclosure Notification

+This program is my own original idea and was completely developed on my own personal time, for my own personal benefit, and on my personally owned equipment.